saadu35/Data-Cleaning-in-SQL/README.md

 ### Data Cleaning Tasks

-In the data preparation, we performed the following tasks:
+In the data preparation, I performed the following tasks:
 1. Standardize Date Format: The initial task involves standardizing the date format in the SaleDate column to ensure consistency across the dataset.
-The CONVERT function is used to achieve this, followed by altering the column type to DATE.
+The CONVERT function is used to achieve this, folloId by altering the column type to DATE.

 2. Populate Property Address Data: Incomplete property addresses are populated by leveraging information from records with the same ParcelID.
 This process enhances the dataset by filling in missing property address details.